Hanks10100/weex-pack/README.md

 # This Project is moved to weexteam/weex-pack

-The idea of developing Weex packaging tools was originally proposed by [Icemic/weex-buildtool](https://github.com/Icemic/weex-buildtool), in order to respect their ideas, the project is forked from it, and create an "orphan" branch before writing, haven't use the code in the original project. **Now the project has been moved to [weexteam/weex-pack](https://github.com/weexteam/weex-pack).**
+The idea of developing Weex packaging tools was originally proposed by [Icemic/weex-buildtool](https://github.com/Icemic/weex-buildtool).
+In order to respect their ideas, the project is forked from it, and create an "orphan" branch before writing, haven't use the code in the original project. **Now the project has been moved to [weexteam/weex-pack](https://github.com/weexteam/weex-pack).**

 # 项目已经迁移到了 weexteam/weex-pack